-The electician can no longer come to connect the 11 kilwatt beast to its source of energy in the wall.
-I now have to revert to the lesser capacity of its anteceden smugly esconced, like a vizir set behind a boy Sultan, whispering considered suggestions.
+The electrician can no longer come to connect the 11 kilowatt beast to its source of energy in the wall.
+I now have to revert to the lesser capacity of its antecedent smugly ensconced, like a vizir set behind a boy Sultan, whispering considered suggestions.

 The final works will eventually come about.
 So as I finish them as far as I am able to, the idea is to weave a world around them that reaches out and catalysis responses and notions in the gaps that would otherwise be left unseen in a physical show.

 Creating models, projections of the ideal exhibition; focusing on elements that would not appear in the show, lingering over details, augmenting them, are some of the ways that I see myself working at the moment.
 I do not know whether I can do all I have in mind in the time given, but completion is not the paramount thing now.
 I am thinking of how to represent concepts that inform the process and developing my practice instead of using the process to bring about the expression of ideas.
 This confirms the end of the MA as a point of completion, not stasis.